 If client has been foreclosed, they may get $1500-2000; be aware if filing bankruptcy consider the claim as a property of the estate.

 Clients trying to modify loans that are 120 days delinquent or less are entitled to dual track protection, preventing bank from talking modification while proceeding to foreclose.
+Talk to your lawyer about taking out loans before a settlement and see how it might affect your finances.

 Some write downs are happening now, from BofA, without application.
 Banks get extra credit for write downs occurring in the first year of settlement.